-Get the freshest fruits, vegetables, meat and fish possible with our guide to wet markets in Singapore
+Get the freshest fruits, vegetables, meat and fish possible with our guide to wet markets in Singapore in 2024

 In Singapore we really are spoilt for choice when it comes to fresh produce – so many different types of Asian greens, fruits and vegetables not to mention meats and seafood!
 We love us some online grocery shopping for the pure convenience and browsing supermarkets and butchers in person is always fun when you have time, but doing your ‘marketing’ (that’s Singlish for grocery shopping) at a wet market is a great way to get your daily needs affordably.
 The most common goods you’ll find at the wet market are fresh produce like fruits and vegetables (including Asian herbs and ingredients that are harder to find in the supermarket, like torch ginger flower and kaffir lime leaves) poultry and seafood, and dried goods such as fresh spices.
 Some wet markets may also have stalls offering home essentials such as pails, buckets, other bathroom accessories and hardware.
 That said, you’ll have better luck at a nearby supermarket or minimart for other household needs such as cleaning liquids, toilet paper and diapers.

 Wet markets have been part of the Singapore culture since pre-independence, growing in prominence thanks to the introduction of public housing in the 1950s (which is why so many wet markets are located in the heartlands!).
 There are now over 100 wet markets in Singapore, some of them more notable than others.
 Once you’ve found your go-to stalls, you’ll quickly make friends with the shopkeepers, and nothing beats the relationships built over time!